Unstoppable: The dollar and the euro continue to rise in Cuba

 The US dollar rises five pesos to 685 CUP.

-The euro, on the other hand, increases ten pesos to 775 CUP, according to the daily report from elTOQUE that documents the fluctuations of currencies on the island.
+Meanwhile, the euro increases by ten pesos to 775 CUP, according to the daily report from elTOQUE that documents the fluctuations of currencies on the island.

 The Freely Convertible Currency (MLC) is the only one that remains unchanged today, valued at 500 CUP for the second consecutive day.